Caffeine 101: The Scoop on Coffee

 4. Brew with the pour over method

-And if we’ve managed to convince you that measuring your coffee and controlling your grind size is important to your daily caffeine hit and the quality of your cup, be sure to check out Driven’s selection of coffee makers, brewing and coffee grinding supplies to start experimenting.
+You could go with the Turkish or Cowboy coffee method and an ultra fine grind for just a little extra caffeine, but the final product is pretty stiff, over-extracted stuff.
+The science behind caffeine is complex.
+While we can’t tell you exactly how much caffeine is in a single coffee bean, or how much caffeine is in a single scoop of coffee, we do hope you’ve found this guide helpful.
+And if we’ve managed to convince you that measuring your coffee and controlling your grind size is important to your daily caffeine hit and the quality of your cup, be sure to check out Driven’s selection of home brew equipment supplies to start experimenting.
 Get brewing and enjoy!

 French Press Recipe: A Clean and Flavorful Brew